ldobrien1234/ldobrien1234/README.md

 Hi, I'm Liam O'Brien @ldobrien1234.
-I'm an undergraduate at Middlebury College.
+I'm an applied mathematics PhD student at the Ohio State University.
 My repositories contain code from my summer research at UC Irvine in Dr. Qing Nie's lab.
 Over the summer, I worked towards using machine learning for modeling cell-fate.
+In general, I am interested in mathematical biology.